Frequently Asked Questions

 CUAIRTEANNA Ó THUISMITHEOIRÍ - Parental Visits

 Parents are welcome to visit their children once during the course.
-This one visit must be confined to the midpoint of the course and only on a Sunday.
+This one visit must be confined to the midpoint of the course and only on a Saturday/Sunday.
 Students will not be allowed to leave for periods during the course save in exceptional circumstances.
 This is in everybody’s interest and ensures that all students gain maximum benefit and enjoyment from the course.

 FEITHEOIREACHT - Supervision

 Students are supervised at all times.
 Students are never allowed to wander off on their own or with a small group (not that they would ever want to!).